Azure/azure-sdk/docs/python/design.md

 ```

-{% include requirement/MUST %} use the same client name for sync and async packages
+{% include requirement/MUST id="python-client-same-name-sync-async" %} use the same client name for sync and async packages

 Example: